 NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

-We compassionately fight for your best interests and won’t take the easy way out.Free consulation
+We compassionately fight for your best interests and won’t take the easy way out.Free Consultation

 A birth injury is any damage sustained by an infant during the birthing process.
 Most birth injuries are a result of nursing malpractice or medical negligence that could have been prevented.
 For instance, the misuse of forceps or a vacuum extractor during delivery could cause a birth injury.

-- Cerebral palsy
+- 1)Cerebral palsy

-- Loss of oxygen
+- 2)Loss of oxygen

-- Loss of blood
+- 3)Loss of blood

-- Erb’s palsy
+- 4)Erb’s palsy

-- Injuries to mother/maternal death
+- 5)Injuries to mother/maternal death

-- Wrongful death
+- 6)Wrongful death

-- Cord compression
+- 7)Cord compression

-- Mothers with risks, including diabetes and high blood pressure
+- 8)Mothers with risks, including diabetes and high blood pressure

 Cerebral palsy is a condition in which an individual is unable to move muscles or joints.
 This sometimes results from brain damage caused before, during, or soon after birth.
 Medical professionals may be responsible if the umbilical cord restricted oxygen during delivery and resulted in cerebral palsy.